AzulCerulean/Cthuwu/README.md

 This too creates a new object in MongoDB

-The user that created the recipe has some options on on the recipe, they can update it or delete it from here.
+The user that created the recipe has some options on on the recipe, they can update it or delete it from the recipe details page.

 ![Cthuwu recipe options](./assets/cthuwu%20update%2C%20delete.PNG)